soundpress/RulesOfNYC/docs/c34/index.rst

 “Alternate Principal Officer” means a person appointed by the Principal Officer as an authorized representative who is permitted to certify Reports on behalf of the Principal Officer.

-"Authorization Letter" means the letter submitted pursuant to Sections 3-213(c)(3) and (4) of the Lobbying Law if a lobbyist is an employee of a client.
+"Authorization Letter" means the letter submitted pursuant to § 3-213(c)(3) and (4) of the Lobbying Law if a lobbyist is an employee of a client.

 "City Clerk's Address" means the City Clerk's street address, its email address or fax number.
 Its street address is 141 Worth Street, Attn: Lobbying Bureau, New York, NY 10013.
 Its email address is lobbyist_helpdesk@cityclerk.nyc.gov.
 Its fax number is (212) 669-4224.